barthel/maven-utils/doc/set-dependency-version.md

-## Bulk change artifact version
+# Bulk change of dependency artifact version

-The main intention of scripts with the name prefix `set-dependency-version` is to change the artifact version in a bulk.
+The main intention of scripts with the name prefix `set-dependency-version` is to change the version of a dependency artifact in a bulk.

 The most of these provided scripts are working on [Apache Maven][maven]¹ [POM][maven-pom] files.
 Additionally, for Eclipse RCP development, there are more interesting files which has to manipulate too.